Katni: Education

-Maharishi Mahesh Yogi Vedic University - Maharishi Mahesh Yogi Vedic Vishwavidyalaya is an accredited, statutory Private university located in Katni.
+Maharishi Mahesh Yogi Vedic University is an accredited, statutory private university located in Katni.
 It is part of the Maharishi Educational System and was established by the state legislature in 1995.
 It offers both graduate and undergraduate degree programs.
+Katni also has a number of CBSE, ICSE & MP Board affiliated private & government schools.
+It has branches of many world famous schools such as JPV DAV Public School & Delhi Public School.